 3. Facilitating Cost & Revenue Estimation

 Most construction companies work on a contractual basis with their clients.
-Before acquiring the tender for a project, they are required to bid on the project with their estimated costs.
+Before acquiring the tender for a project, they required to bid on the project with their estimated costs.

 In addition to cost estimation, the construction ERP software also allows contractors to find out how much revenue or how much loss and profit they get from each project.
 This way, they will be able to manage the time and costs used for future projects more wisely.